laibayounis/github-job-postings/README.md

+This repository contains:
+1. jupyter notebook in which I collected job data using Jobs API and stored the collected data into an excel spreadsheet
-This repository contains my jupyter notebook for lab# 2 and the job_postings excel file that I created during the lab exercise.
+2. the job_postings excel file that I created during the exercise